 Under the current code, fencing is not permitted in the floodplain.
-The amendment would permit fences in the limited area of the floodway fringe of the Schuylkill River.
-Fences will still be prohibited in other floodplain areas, including the floodway.
+The amendment, if adopted, would permit fences in the limited area of the floodplain along the floodway fringe of the Schuylkill River.
+Fences will continue to be prohibited in other floodplain areas, including any areas within the floodway portion of the floodplain.